cnnrbrn/react-content/module-4/lesson-3.md

 One line 16 - 20 in the `getStaticPaths` an API call to the same URL we called in `index.js` is made.
 We want to get all the slug properies from the array of games so first we need to get that games array.

-On lines 23 - 25 we create a an array of objects with a params property.
+On lines 23 - 25 we create a an array of objects each with a params property.

 Look at the output of the console.log on line 17 (in the terminal/command line not the browser):